Why Inference in Large Models Becomes Decomposable After Training: Structural Decomposition of General Directed Networks

-\begin{enumerate} \item The new node indices form contiguous intervals for each weakly connected component: $G_1: 1$--$9$, $G_2: 10$--$15$, $G_3: 16$--$17$, $G_4: 18$.
-This property guarantees that the permuted matrix exhibits an outer block-diagonal structure.
+(1) The new node indices are partitioned continuously in the graph: $G1:1$--$9$, $G2:10$--$15$, $G3:16$--$17$, $G4:18$ (this guarantees that the matrix can be permuted into a block-diagonal structure);

-\item Within each SCC, the new node indices are consecutive (nodes in the same SCC are placed adjacently).
-Moreover, nodes belonging to SCCs at higher layers receive smaller new indices.
-This guarantees that each diagonal block can be further permuted into a lower triangular block structure.
+(2) The new node indices of each SCC are consecutive (i.e., the nodes within the same SCC are adjacent in order), and the node indices of each SCC exhibit the following feature: the higher the SCC lies in the hierarchy, the smaller its new node indices are (this guarantees that the diagonal blocks can be further permuted into a lower block-triangular structure);

-\item The unique isolated node is assigned the last new index $18$.
-Its corresponding weakly connected component is also the last one, $G_4$, and it therefore corresponds to the final diagonal block ${\cal D}_{99}$. \end{enumerate}
+(3) The unique isolated point in the figure has the final new index $18$, its corresponding weakly connected subgraph is also the last subgraph $G4$, and therefore it corresponds to the last diagonal block ${\cal D}_{99}$.

 Figure~\ref{fig:example} shows the result of applying the permutation